pogzyb/asyncwhois/README.md

 ```

-#### Using Proxies
+#### Proxies

-SOCKS4 and SOCKS5 proxies are supported for WHOIS and RDAP queries.
+SOCKS proxies are supported for WHOIS and RDAP queries.

 ```python
 import whodap